 Key Takeaways

-Understanding where your property falls—and why—gives you leverage when evaluating offers.
-This guide breaks down 12 key Knoxville neighborhoods by investor appeal.
+Understanding where your property falls (and why) gives you leverage when evaluating offers.
+This guide breaks down 12 key Knoxville neighborhoods by investor appeal and what drives demand in each.

 What Makes Knoxville Attractive to Investors?